-Staff will record any welfare concern that they have about a child on a Child Disclosure/Concern Record, with a body map (where injuries have been observed) to be passed to the DSL.
+Staff will record any welfare concern that they have about a child on a Child Report/Concern Record, with a body map (where injuries have been observed) to be passed to the DSL.
+A model Child Report/Concern Record is available from the KAHub.
 Records must be completed as soon as possible after the incident/event and must be signed and dated.
 It is good practice to also note the day of the week.
 Staff must be aware that their records might have to be used as evidence in court and must therefore be mindful of the need to distinguish fact from opinion.
 However, staff must not attempt to investigate a situation themselves.
-Blank Child Disclosure/Concern Records are kept in form sorter in the staff room.
+Blank Child Report/Concern Records are kept in the main office.
+Staff with access to CPOMS will record concerns on there.

 Child protection records are kept centrally and securely by the DSL and are shared on a 'need to know' basis only.
-They will be held separate from the child's curriculum file.
-A separate record will be made for each individual child, particularly where they are members of the same family with family concerns copied for each file.
+They will be held separate from the child's education record.
+A separate child protection record will be made for each individual child, particularly where they are members of the same family with family concerns copied for each file.
 A chronology must be recorded in the file with the final entry being the date the child left the school or the date the file was transferred to a receiving school.